Women and Governance in Family Office

 Mourant LP Partner

-Gilly is a Partner at Mourant, working in the International Trust & Private Client practice in the Guernsey Office.
-She works with a variety of high-net-worth private clients, families and fiduciaries on all areas of private client and wealth preservation work.
+Gilly is a partner based in our Guernsey office in Mourants' International Trust & Private Client practice and works with a variety of high-net-worth private clients, family offices, families and fiduciaries on all areas of private client and wealth preservation work.

 Gilly regularly works with family offices advising on their unique succession, privacy and governance issues as well as trust companies, banks, accountants, foreign lawyers and advisors.
-She provides advice on the creation and administration of offshore fiduciary structures to assist clients in the management and protection of their wealth through the generations and across borders.
+She provides advice on the creation and administration of offshore fiduciary structures to assist clients in the application of their wealth for philanthropic purposes and the management and protection of their wealth through the generations and across borders.

 Jennifer is a Private Client Partner at Macfarlanes, advising on all areas of personal tax and succession planning, with a particular emphasis on cross border tax advice, especially with a US or French aspect, as well as the establishment and management of international asset-holding structures.
 She has experience in planning for entrepreneurs, fund managers and senior executives, and regularly advises clients in relation to complex HMRC enquiries.